swag-lang/swag/bin/reference/tests/web/src/index.md

 ---

 > NOTE:
-> The pages of this web site and all the related documentations have been generated with Swag, as the tool can also produce HTML based on markdown files and source code.
+> The pages of this web site and all the related documentations have been generated with Swag, as the compiler can also produce HTML based on markdown files and source code.